geeknik/my-awesome-stars/topics.md

 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
 - [marly-ai/marly](https://github.com/marly-ai/marly) - Context-aware structured outputs.
 Search your documents or the web for specific data and get it back in JSON or Markdown.
 - [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is a conversational AI powered by the TEN, integrating Gemini 2.0 Live, OpenAI Realtime, RTC, and more.
 It delivers real-time capabilities to see, hear, and speak, while being fully compatib
 - [katanemo/archgw](https://github.com/katanemo/archgw) - AI-native (edge and LLM) proxy for agents.
-Engineered with fast ⚡️ LLMs for task (query)  routing, rich observability, and the seamless integration of prompts with your APIs for agentic tasks.
-Built b
+Handles all the pesky heavy lifting in building agentic apps -- fast ⚡️ query routing,  seamless integration of prompts with business APIs, and unified acces
 - [griptape-ai/griptape](https://github.com/griptape-ai/griptape) - Modular Python framework for AI agents and workflows with chain-of-thought reasoning, tools, and memory.
 - [ErikBjare/gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
 - [openai/openai-realtime-console](https://github.com/openai/openai-realtime-console) - React app for inspecting, building and debugging with the Realtime API